Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: First derivation: a two-timescale perturbative approach

-namely, the resonance condition, which needs to be satisfied for any (slow) time $\tau$.
+\end{linenomath*} namely, the resonance condition, which needs to be satisfied for any (slow) time $\tau$.
 This implies that the amplitude $\hat{A}_{b,\mathbf{p}}\left(\tau\right)$ must be small for $\mathbf{p}$ away from the resonance, and large for $\mathbf{p}$ in which the resonance condition is satisfied.
-However, as pointed out in the paper itself, for different $\mathbf{k}$ values, a specific $\mathbf{p}$ value might be in the resonance for one $\mathbf{k}$ and out of resonance for the other.
-It is, therefore, not clear how this condition can be satisfied for all $\mathbf{k}$ values simultaneously.
+However, as explained in detail in the paper itself, for different $\mathbf{k}$ values, a specific $\mathbf{p}$ value might be part of a resonance triad for one $\mathbf{k}$ and out of resonance for another, and this leads to a contradiction for a field of waves.